chyneyee/ReadingJournal/Classics/A_Modest_Proposal-Jonathan_Swift.md

 ***

 # Personal Thoughts
 It's a satirical essay and is supposed to have a laugh when reading it, but Swift's serious tone made it almost sound real.
 For me, the funniest part wasn't the proposal of eating children.
-It was the ending where Swift provided the advantages in various perspectives in detail if someone considers implementing his "genuine" idea.
+It was the ending where Swift provided the advantages in various perspectives in detail for someone considering implementing his "genuine" idea.

 ***